İye: Mythology

-Aynur Gazanfargizi states that, according to Tengrism, God (Tengri) created the İye and give them dominion over a specific place.
+Aynur Gazanfargizi states that, according to Tengrism, God (Tengri) created the İye and gave them dominion over a specific place.
 They would have been similar to that of angels in Abrahamic religions.
 However, often only their negative impact is remembered and thus have often been demonized.
 She argues that the İye is neither thought to be inherently good or bad, but the İye's attitude depends on human's respect towards the nature of their domain: If the İye of a garden would be disrespected, it would cause the garden to wither.
 If the İye is respected however, the garden will prosper.
 She criticizes both the demonization of İye as demons (Kara İye), as well as the deification of them done by Western researchers. İyes would be neither inherently good nor bad, but sent by God to interact with humans in a respectful manner.

 According to myths among the Turks collected by Verbitsky Vasily, the İye appear similar to fallen angels.
-When Erlik desired to create a world on his own to fill it with his own people, Ülgen was ordered to threw Erlik and his servants out of the sky.
-A battle occurred and Erlik was injured, cast into the underworld, along with his servants.
+When Erlik desired to create a world on his own to fill it with his own people, Ülgen was ordered to throw Erlik and his servants out of the sky.
+A battle occurred and Erlik was injured and cast into the underworld, along with his servants.
 They fell like water drops, and each of his servants became a spirit corresponding with the specific element it fell into.
 Thus, whose who fell into fire became od-iyeler (İye of fire), whose who fell into water became su-iyeler (İye of water), etc.

 Veneration

 It is the name given to saint-like beings in many places such as Azerbaijan, Anatolia and Ahıska.
 Although the word seems to be the plural form of the word "Good" (iyeler), it is actually related to the concept of "Iye".
 Shrines and cemeteries considered sacred are used in association with the names of these İyeler.
 According to belief, beings such as "al girls", who have fertile hands and make everything they touch fruitful, are considered to be among the İye.
 It is said among them are saints, prophets, and angels.
-Graves, which were thought to be places where the İyeler slept, were considered places of pilgrimage and the sick and those who could not find cure went there.
+Graves, which were thought to be places where the İyeler slept, were considered places of pilgrimage and the sick and those who could not find a cure went there.